trussworks/terraform-aws-s3-private-bucket/README.md

 See [Controlling ownership of objects and disabling ACLs for your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) for further details and migration considerations.

+### Upgrading from 4.x.x to 5.x.x

+Removed variables:

+- `sse_algorithm`.
+If `kms_master_key_id` is not passed, the module will fall back to AES256 for the bucket encryption configuration.

 ### Upgrading from 3.x.x to 4.x.x